Ouranosinc/xclim/.github/CONTRIBUTING.rst

 web in blog posts, articles, and such.

 To reference documents (article, presentation, thesis, etc) in the documentation or in a docstring, xclim uses `sphinxcontrib-bibtex`_.
-Metadata of the documents is stored in the ``docs/references.bib`` file and they are usually cited in the documentation with ``:cite:cts:`label```.
+Metadata of the documents is stored as BibTeX entries in the ``docs/references.bib`` file.
+To properly generate internal reference links, we suggest using the following roles:

+- For references cited in the `References` section of function docstrings, use ``:cite:cts:`label```.
+- For in-text references with first author and year, use ``:cite:t:`label```.
+- For reference citations in parentheses, use ``:cite:p:`label```.

+Multiple references can be added to a single role using commas (e.g. ``:cite:cts:`label1,label2,label3```).
+For more information see: `sphinxcontrib-bibtex`_.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/Ouranosinc/xclim/issues.
+The best way to send feedback is to file an issue at: https://github.com/Ouranosinc/xclim/issues.

 If you are proposing a feature: